philou/concurrency-kata/README.md

 * If you can get away with a bounded thread pool and concurrent collections, just do it, it's rather simple, and it faster all other implementations hands down
 * When things get more complex, it's likely that you'll need to use finer grained synchronized blocks in conjunction with bounded thread pools and concurrent collections.
 This can still perform very well, but the complexity price is high.
 This usually becomes very error prone, and there is no way to ensure thread safety (I've heard of horror stories where it took weeks to trigger threading bugs)
 * This is when Actors and CSP become an interesting solutions.
 Actors are really not that difficult to implement in java.
 Their main advantage being that they are easy to reason about.
-* Actors and CSP perform rather well when we implement them with the 'green' threads
+* Actors and CSP perform rather well when implemented with the 'green' threads
 * Actors are some kind of special case of CSP
 * Refactoring Actors to CSP was an interesting problem in itself, and it made me understand CSP a lot better than before